Core Concepts

 Session Flows

 Any pipeline that includes processing nodes (like Lua Transform) runs as a session.
-You build the pipeline, then click Start Flow to activate it.
+You build the pipeline, then click Run Flow to activate it.
 Data flows through the pipeline only while the session is running.

 graph LR